Edward Bickersteth (priest)

-Rev. Edward Bickersteth (19 March 1786 – 28 February 1850) was an English evangelical clergyman from the prominent Bickersteth family.
+Rev. Edward Bickersteth (19 March 1786 – 28 February 1850) was an evangelical Anglican clergyman from the prominent English Bickersteth family.

 Life

 He was born at Kirkby Lonsdale, Westmorland, the fourth son of Henry Bickersteth, a surgeon.
-Bickersteth attended Kirby Longsdale Grammar School and practised as a solicitor at Norwich from 1812 to 1815.
+Bickersteth attended Kirkby Lonsdale Grammar School and practised as a solicitor at Norwich from 1812 to 1815.

-Within space of only 11 days in December 1815 he was ordained both as a deacon and priest.
+Within the space of only 11 days in December 1815 he was ordained both as a deacon and priest.
 In January 1816 travelled to Africa to inspect and report on the work of the Church Missionary Society (CMS).
 He continued to travel overseas in connection with the work of the CMS throughout his life.
 He was the secretary of the CMS from 1824 to 1831.

-On receiving the living of Watton, Hertfordshire, in 1830, he resigned his secretaryship, but continued to lecture and preach, both for the Church Missionary Society and the Society for the Conversion of the Jews.
-He was instrumental in the merger of the Anglican Central Committee and the Continental society in 1840 to form the Foreign Aid Society which supported evangelical Protestant ministry on the continent of Europe.
+On receiving the living of Watton, Hertfordshire, in 1830, he resigned his secretaryship, but continued to lecture and preach, both for the CMS and the Society for the Conversion of the Jews.
+He was instrumental in the merger of the Anglican Central Committee and the Continental Society in 1840 to form the Foreign Aid Society which supported evangelical Protestant ministry on the continent of Europe.